roycetech/applescript-core/README.md

 ### Recommended AppleScript applications
 *   [Create Automator App](apps/User/Create%20Automator%20App.applescript) - For easily creating AppleScript app wrapped by Automator that can be invoked via Spotlight.
 *   [Create Menu App](apps/User/Create%20Menu%20App.applescript) - For easily creating stay-open app that can sit in the menu bar.

-### Individual Libraries may be installed as needed

 ## License